 Choosing a good litter involves considering how the litter affects your kitten and how it affects you.
-A great starter litter kittens that are still learning good litter habits is Dr. Elsey's Kitten Attract Litter.
+A great starter litter for kittens who are still learning good litter habits is Dr. Elsey's Kitten Attract Litter.
 The natural scent-based attractant in this litter helps to encourage your kitten to use the litter box.

-Gravel litters are often very dusty and some pet owners are concerned about the harm caused by a cat breathing in that dust.
+Gravel litters are often very dusty, and some pet owners are concerned about the harm caused by a cat breathing in that dust.

 For a more natural option, you can try a non-gravel-based litter.
 Some are very similar in texture to gravel, while others are meant to be super absorbent.
 Here are a few of our faves: